xinyuz1996/cherry/README.md

 https://github.com/xinyuz1996/cherry/

-Descripiton of the folder and files.
+Descripiton of the folder and files:

 * Code folder stores the code we used for analysis
 * Required data for trainning and prediction is also stored in the same folder